 - Adolescents are quite vulnerable as their brains are still developing.]

-Environment plays a major role in addiction, as well.
+Environment plays a major role in it, as well.
 The interplay between an individual and his environment gives rise to behavior.
 There are many influences in one’s environment, including:

 - Social network.

 - Parental involvement.